RocketChat/rocketchat.github.io/_posts/2018/02/2018-02-12-10-of-the-best-rocket-chat-integrations.md

 GitHub makes it easy to store Git projects, track changes and stay organized when working on individual or team projects.

- It's been used for projects as diverse as creating a repository for <a href="http://gregorio-project.github.io" target="_blank">Gregorian Chants</a> to storing the <a href="https://github.com/benbalter/congressional-districts" target="_blank">history of U.S. congressional districts</a> to a popular open source team chat solution(!).
+It's been used for projects as diverse as creating a repository for <a href="http://gregorio-project.github.io" target="_blank">Gregorian Chants</a> to storing the <a href="https://github.com/benbalter/congressional-districts" target="_blank">history of U.S. congressional districts</a> to a popular open source team chat solution.

 With the GitHub integration for Rocket.Chat you can receive alerts, commit events and make pull requests.